 All visitors will be required to verify their identity to the satisfaction of staff.
 If the visitor is unknown to the setting, we will check their credentials and reason for visiting before allowing them to enter the setting.
 Visitors should be ready to produce identification.
 Visitors are expected to sign in using the electronic system and wear a visitor's badge.
-Visitors to the school who are visiting for a professional purpose, such as educational psychologists and school improvement officers, will be asked to show photo ID and the organisation sending the professional, such as the LA or Educational Psychology Service, will provide prior written confirmation that an appropriate level of DBS check has been carried out.
+Visitors will be expected to read and sign to say they agree to follow the Visitor's Protocol whilst on the school site.